qweek2/BMN_ScWall_QA_27_01_22/README.md

 gSystem->Exec("pdfunite h1.pdf map.pdf result.pdf");
 ```
 Note that the root map has an inverted X axis unlike the map in *Slide_ScWall.pptx* file, so check the 1st *map.pdf* slide to compare with ScWall histos.

+The *src1.root* file is a test file with which the code is guaranteed to work.